-wallClock: This required date-time value shall represent the wall clock time, which is synchronized to the PTP Time signaled in the broadcast physical layer protocol.
+wallClock: This required xs:dateTime value shall represent the wall clock time, which is synchronized to the PTP Time signaled in the broadcast physical layer protocol.
+The xs:dateTime XML data type shall be formatted as defined in the W3C XML Schema [27].